MissPeperr/NSS-Pre-Work/live-code-examples/README.md

 - [Objects](./objects.js)

-    > Dive deeper into objects by creating objects with various different data-types, using dot notation, and creating and assigning new properties on an object.
+    > Create objects with various different data-types, using dot notation, and creating and assigning new properties on an object.

 - [Functions](./functions.js)

     > Introduce functions by building sandwiches!
+Declaring functions, using parameters, and return statements.

 - [Intro to the DOM](./Intro-To-DOM/)